dsoloha/dansoloha.js/README.md

 ## What is this?

 This is the main repository for my website, [dansoloha.me](https://dansoloha.me).
-This is where I do the majority of my testing and expirementing before any code live.
+This is where I do the majority of my testing and expirementing before pushing any code live.

 ## Can I contribute?